fbpx

 Writer Frances Schultz may have sold her beloved East Hampton home, the place of many decorating and life lessons learned, but it will always remain a part of her

-Frances Schultz at Bee Cottage
+Frances Schultz at bee cottage door

-As some Flower readers may know, I had a house called Bee Cottage in East Hampton.
-I bought it 10 years ago to be where my then-fiancé and I would begin our newly married life together.
+As some FLOWER readers may know, I had a house called Bee Cottage in East Hampton.
+I bought it to be where my then-fiancé and I would begin our newly married life together.
 The house was old and needed work, but I relished the prospect.
 If only I’d been as optimistic about the marriage.
 With the invitations mailed, deposits paid, and all plans made, I called it off.
 Good man, bad match.
 The truth, they say, will set you free.
 But honey, it will wring you out first.

 And there I was, in a monumental muddle, with a house to match.
 I started there.
 A muddle, it turns out, is not much of a map.
 My single clear direction was a desire to create something beautiful in that little house and garden, and to write about it for House Beautiful, which I did.
 But a funny thing happened along the way.
 Unwittingly at first then unavoidably, renovating the house became a metaphor for renovating myself.